-Why we teach the English National Curriculum
+Why we teach the National Curriculum for England

-All Globeducate British International Schools follow the English National Curriculum, with full immersion in English from the first day.
+All Globeducate British International Schools follow the National Curriculum for England, with full immersion in English from the first day.
 The curriculum aims to educate ethically aware young people, capable of leadership and making independent decisions.
 Students leave school with the tools needed for success in whatever field they choose to embark upon.
 The school journey is divided into Key Stages, that focus on different areas of development, from Early Years to graduation.
 Each stage has a clearly defined programme of study with summative evaluations.

 Key Stages explained: